-As time went on, the brand had periods of declines as well revamps, and thankfully, since 2020, it is ranked 32nd in the Forbes List “World’s Most Valuable Brands“.
+As time went on, the brand had periods of decline as well as revamps, and thankfully, since 2020, it is ranked 32nd in the Forbes List “World’s Most Valuable Brands“.

 Terre d’Hermès story

-So, you may be wondering how the heck did this somewhat strange yet simple fragrance get so popular with perfume connoisseurs yet it’s still a somewhat hidden treasure.
+So, you may be wondering how the heck this somewhat strange yet simple fragrance gets so popular with perfume connoisseurs yet it’s still a somewhat hidden treasure.

 As mentioned in the introduction, master perfumer Jean-Claude Ellena is the creator of this master blend.
 He quotes the perfume like this: “Feeling the earth, lying on the ground, gazing at the sky.”